Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Polyvagal-informed therapy

-Because sometimes anxiety isn’t just about what you’re thinking — it’s about how your nervous system learned to respond.
+Because anxiety isn’t always just about what you’re thinking—it’s about how your nervous system has learned to respond.

 • High-functioning anxiety